Meteor-Community-Packages/Meteor-CollectionFS/README.md

 var fileRecord = ContactsFS.findOne(fileId);
 ```

-###Create server cache/versions of files and get an url reference
+###Create cache/versions of files and get an url reference on the server
 Filehandlers are server-side functions that makes caching versions easier.
 The functions are run and handed a file record and a blob / ```Buffer``` containing all the bytes.

 * Return a blob and it gets named, saved and put in database while the user can continue.
 When files are created the files are updated containing link to the new file — all done reactively live.